allegheny-computer-science-310-s2020/class_activities/a5_plant-classification/README.md

-# activity 4: Face and Eye Detection HAAR and Cascade Classifier
+# activity 5: Plant Classification using Random Forest Classifier

+## This program is incomplete.
+The implementation of training and testing are missing and to be
+completed as a guided programming activity in class.

 ## Locally Installed OpenCV